Commercial Solar Farms & Large Solar Arrays

 Note that Fixed Flat-panel installations are Only able Generate Peak Energy efficiently for 4~5 hours per day, where Single-axis solar tracking can Generate Peak energy for 6~8+hours per day, and Dual Axis-solar Tracking reigns supreme by Generating Peak energy for 10~14hr per day, in Australia the further south your live of the equator the better fro DART Units!

 The final system cost can vary depending on whether single phase (240v) or 3 phase (480v) power is required, 3 phase power can be produced using one or three or more separate inverters, on large solar farms, sub-station may be required.

-If your are a small/medium business using less energy per day than you produce and your want to get your system paid off by your electricity savings, then we strongly advise you invest in energy storage of no less than 20% of your highest daily kWh usage - then you will be able to store the lion share of energy production into a battery bank, once the batteries are full, you then have the choice to export any excess energy into the state grid, and gain a feed-in Tariff, that may cover the State Grid "Supply Charge".
+If your are a small/medium business using less energy per day than you produce and your want to get your system paid off by your electricity savings, then we strongly advise you invest in energy storage equal to your highest daily kWh consumption - then you will be able to store the lion share of energy production into a battery bank, once the batteries are full, you then have the choice to export any excess energy into the state grid, and gain a feed-in Tariff, that may cover the State Grid "Supply Charge".

 With a stand-alone Solar Farm the return on savings will start relatively quick, however, incorporating energy storage system will do two things, firstly allow the owner to black-out proof there premises and reduce the reliance of importing energy from the state grid, usually after sunset and at a far more expensive rate!